 The foundation of repairing all problems is when you have built your own inner world, with a strong and powerful connection to your inner self.
 It is a pure and subtle connection to who you are: to your true self.
 In order to do it, you should identify the most positive aspect of your personality and connect to it - on the intellectual level, on the emotional level, and on a "soul" level.
 And you should actively connect to that positive aspect of your personality.
 You should accustom yourself to sitting with yourself alone at times, in silence, and slowly you can gain a love for this silence.
-It is recommended that you listen to the series of your personality.
-Self-Recognition & Self Empowerment), and to practically act upon those lessons.
+It is recommended that you listen to the series of most sould solve the series of the series.
+(Self-Recognition & Self Empowerment), and to practically act upon those lessons.